LokeshAravapalli/refreshable-braille-display/current-progress/progerss-report.md

 ## As on 04-07-2024.

 ## Software
-- OCR is ready and working on the laptop.
+- OCR is ready and working on the laptop the same needs to be ported to Raspberry Pi.
 - Waiting for the delivery of Raspberry Pi and camera module.

 ## Hardware